Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-03-Post-Reconciliation-Extension.md

 ## Decision

-We'll define a new extension called `PostReconciliationChecker` in similar way to our `PreReconciliationChecker` extension point.
+We'll define a new extension called `PostReconciliationChecker` in similar way to our `PreReconciliationChecker` extension point to handle post reconciliation operations on a resource.

 The extension point will receive the following parameters: